mattlee2-snhu/CS499EPortfolio/index.md

 - ### Aug 2006-May 2010 - West Aurora High School

+  - Completed courses with a focus in computers

+  - Favorite subject: Mathematics

 - ### Aug 2010-May 2018 - Waubonsee Community College

   - Started with a focus in mathematics